Estimates of heat kernels of non-symmetric L\'evy processes: Appendix - unimodal L e vy processes

 \begin{lemma} Let $\uh$ satisfy \eqref{eq:wlsc:h} with $\ulah>1$, then

 Let $\uh$ satisfy \eqref{eq:wusc:h} with $\beta_{\uh}<1$, then

 \end{lemma} \begin{proof} Proofs are based on the properties of $\uLM$, $\uK$, $\uh$ and on scaling assumptions. \end{proof}

 The equivalence of conditions presented in the next lemma can be derived from the observations collected in \cite[Appendix A]{Grzywny2017}, which rely on results of \cite{MR0466438}.
-We give a direct short proof and we mark down correlations between parameters. \begin{lemma} The following are equivalent. \begin{enumerate} \item[(i)] There are $T_1\in (0,\infty]$, $c_1>0 $ such that for all $r<T_1$,
+We give a direct short proof and we mark down relations between parameters.